 Voices is an online marketplace that connects business clients with professional voice actors.
 Voices is home to more than 1,000,000 customers and serves companies from Fortune 500s to small business.

 In addition to its role as a marketplace, it provides helpful resources and business tools to nurture its customers, including blogs, podcasts, and award-winning customer service unparalleled in the industry.

 Now that you’ve created a profile on the industry-leading online marketplace for voice actors, here are 6 tips for fleshing out your profile in order to get noticed and hired more often.
 Note: This is an abbreviated list based on a blog post.
-Read the entire article on How to Create a Great Voices.com Profile.
+Read the entire article on How to Create a Great Voices Profile.

-Be sure to include a number of great demos and related descriptions to ensure you get found by the right people.
+- Fill out your profile as thoroughly as possible: Be sure to include a number of great demos and related descriptions to ensure you get found by the right people.
 Tip: You should have a separate demo for each of the different reads you can accomplish and the skills you possess.

-Clients often know within a few seconds of an audition whether a given voice is the right fit.
+- Get into your voice over auditions and recordings quickly: Clients often know within a few seconds of an audition whether a given voice is the right fit.
 Cut to the chase.

-Take time to internalize the script and get into the head of your client.
+- Read voice over job descriptions with great care: Take time to internalize the script and get into the head of your client.

-Reach out to friends, family members, colleagues, and coaches in search of constructive feedback.
+- Seek feedback: Reach out to friends, family members, colleagues, and coaches in search of constructive feedback.